netwk-pro/netwk-pro-legal/PRIVACY.md

 <a name="rights"></a>

-## 7. Your Rights and Choices
+## 7. User Rights

 <!-- markdownlint-disable MD036 -->

-**Your Data Rights**
+**Your Rights and Choices**

 <!-- markdownlint-enable MD036 -->

-Under applicable state and federal law, you may have the following rights regarding your personal data:
+Under applicable state and federal law, you may have rights to:

 - **Access, update, or delete** your personal information, subject to legal and contractual limitations.
-- **Opt out of marketing communications** at any time.
-- **Restrict or object to data processing** under certain conditions, as permitted by law.
+- **Restrict or object to processing** under certain conditions, as permitted by law.
+- **Opt out of direct marketing**

-To exercise these rights, please use our [contact form](https://contact.neteng.pro) or email us at `support (at) neteng.pro`.
+To exercise these rights, please use our [opt-out form](https://optout.neteng.pro) or email us at `support (at) neteng.pro`.

 <sub>[Back to top](#top)</sub>

-<a name="links"></a>
+<a name="third-party"></a>

 ## 8. Third-Party Links

-Our website may contain links to third-party sites.
-We are not responsible for the privacy practices of these external websites.
+Our site may contain links to third-party sites.
+We are not responsible for their privacy practices.

 <sub>[Back to top](#top)</sub>

-<a name="disclaim"></a>
+<a name="disclaimers"></a>

-## 9. Disclaimers
+## 9. Disclaimers and Limitations

-- **No Legal or Professional Liability**: Network Pro Strategies provides information and recommendations based on industry best practices and expertise.
-However, we do not guarantee the accuracy, effectiveness, or completeness of our public advocacy and awareness efforts and are not liable for any decisions made based on our advice.

-  **_This limitation does not apply to our consulting and implementation services._**

-- **No Guarantees**: While we strive to provide high-quality security and privacy consulting, we do not guarantee specific outcomes or results from our services unless otherwise specified.

-  **_This clause does not apply to specific outcomes or results if they are defined within the scope of work._**

-- **Limitation of Liability**: Network Pro Strategies shall not be held liable for any direct, indirect, incidental, or consequential damages arising from the use of our services.

-- **Third-Party Services**: We may recommend or integrate third-party vendors for certain services.
-However, we are not responsible for the actions, policies, or reliability of these third parties.
+Network Pro Strategies offers informational content as a public service.
+No warranties are made regarding the accuracy or completeness of such content.
+Consulting services are governed by separate contracts.
+We disclaim liability for third-party services integrated or referenced.

 <sub>[Back to top](#top)</sub>

 <a name="changes"></a>

-## 10. Changes to This Policy
+## 10. Policy Changes

-We may update this Privacy Policy periodically.
-Changes will be posted on this page with an updated effective date.
-Updates will comply with applicable changes to the **Arizona Revised Statutes** and **United States Code**.
+We may update this policy periodically.
+Changes are effective upon posting.

 <sub>[Back to top](#top)</sub>